Positive Parenting Help Orlando: Communication tips

 Why It Hurts:

 Labels like “lazy” or “troublemaker” can have lasting consequences on a child’s self-concept.
-A study from Developmental Psychology shows that children who are labeled negatively often internalize these labels, which can lead to behavioral issues or disengagement (5).
+A study from Developmental Psychology shows that children who are labeled negatively often internalize these labels, which can lead to behavioral issues or disengagement (5), sometimes manifesting as aggressive or disruptive child behavior.
 Labels focus on the child’s character rather than specific behaviors, making them feel defined by one negative trait.

 What to Say Instead: